Higgsing $qq$-character and irreducibility: quiver

 We obtain the degenerated tensor product of $w = (0,1)$ in the limit $q_1 \to 1$, while we obtain the $q$-character associated with the KR module $\mathbf{W}_{2_1,x}^{(2)}$ in the limit $q_2 \to 1$.

 We consider the $qq$-character of weight $w=(1,1)$,

 which is described by the Hasse diagram in Fig.~\ref{fig:Hasse_A2_11}.
 The $qq$-character \eqref{eq:A2_T_11} contains 9 monomials, interpreted as the tensor product of two three-dimensional fundamental modules, $w=(1,0)$ and $w = (0,1)$.
-In this case, we shall have the decomposition, $3 \otimes 3 = 8 \oplus 1$.
+In this case, we have the decomposition, $3 \otimes 3 = 8 \oplus 1$.
+The residues of this $qq$-character are given by

+The latter two residues are the non-highest dominant monomial ``1'', interpreted as the contribution of the one-dimensional module.